-Relance Durable France funds launch with the FFA
+Launch of Relance Durable France funds with the FFA

-As the health crisis ravages entire sectors of our economy, Caisse des Dépôts and the French Insurance Federation (FFA) have launched Relance Durable France funds, a joint initiative, whose investment scheme has reached €2.2 billion.
-The priority is to both strengthen healthcare sovereignty, contribute to the tourism recovery and support industry and service SMEs and mid-cap companies by providing long-term help for businesses to finance their growth, and enable them to relocate and boost their R&D initiatives.
+As the health crisis ravages entire sectors of our economy, Caisse des Dépôts and the French Insurance Federation (FFA) have launched Relance Durable France funds, a joint initiative, which boasts an investment programme of €2.2 billion.
+The priority is to strengthen healthcare sovereignty, contribute to the revival of the tourism industry and support industry and service SMEs and mid-caps by providing long-term assistance for businesses to finance their growth, and enable them to relocate and boost their R&D initiatives.